 There is not enough room to list all the churches found in the valley, but here are some we have visited.

-In one of the frescoes Jesus is painted holding a round object in his hand that resembles an apple.
-Thus the name the Apple Church given by locals.
+In one of the frescoes, Jesus is painted holding a round object in his hand that resembles an apple.
+Thus the name the Apple Church was given by locals.
 Some researchers believe that the object represents the globe, the world itself.

-One of the most interesting church because of its frescoes characteristics is the Church of Saint Barbara.
+One of the most interesting churches because of its frescoes characteristics is the Church of Saint Barbara.

 The paintings were directly applied to the rock in red ocher.
 Although the entire church was carved out of the rock, there are red lines on the walls to give the impression that it was built using cut stones.

 The best view

 The best view of Goreme valley is by far from the town of Uchisar and its castle on the hill.
 The town is located 2 kilometers from the settlement of Avchilar, the area in between being covered in vineyards.

 Cappadocia is well known for its wine as well and it is possible to go wine-tasting in one of its cellars.
 There you can buy their original wine, but also all sorts of wine-serving tools and souvenirs.